-The most efficient way to make non-trivial contributions to the project's documentation (User Guide and other online material) is to edit the wiki pages yourself.
-If you are interested in contributing in this fashion, please contact one of the Steering Committee members to ask for edit permissions to our wiki space.
+The most efficient way to make non-trivial contributions to the project’s documentation (User Guide and other online material) is to edit the sources yourself.
+If you are interested in contributing in this fashion, please clone our GitHub repository and send us patches or pull requests.

 Jikes RVM Team Member